Ferris State University, A Top Michigan University

 Discover Ferris State.
 One The Best Universities and Colleges in Michigan With Campuses in Big Rapids MI, Grand Rapids MI, and Off Campus Locations Across Michigan.
 Ferris State University a has more than 14,000 students enrolled in classes on its main Michigan college campus in Big Rapids, 21 off-campus sites throughout Michigan and at Ferris’ Kendall College of Art and Design in Grand Rapids, Michigan.
 By offering students what they want, when and where they need it, Ferris is rated among the best universities in Michigan, and is often referred to as Michigan's "statewide university," with a transfer rate higher than any other university in Michigan, facilitated by the ease of “laddering” from a two-year degrees to a four-year degree.

 Rated as one the best colleges in Michigan, Ferris State is distinguished by its strong heritage of opportunity and career-oriented approach to education where theory meets practice, along with unique degrees that are not available at other top universities in Michigan, the region or nation.
-More than 180 college degree programs, ranging from associate to doctoral degrees, are offered through eight degree-granting Michigan colleges: Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry, and Pharmacy.
+More than 180 college degree programs, ranging from associate to doctoral degrees, are offered through eight degree-granting Michigan colleges: Arts, Sciences and Education, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry, and Pharmacy.

 The majority of Ferris State's college degree offerings are tailored with a specific occupation in mind and align directly with many occupations that are expected to experience growth across the country.
 Ranked among the top colleges and universities in Michigan, Ferris State has at least 140 college degrees that align directly with in-demand occupations in the categories of business, finance and management; administrative and clerical; computer science and engineering; social service; education and training; health care practitioners; health care technology and support; protective service; and construction, production and repair.